Mrs Stoke’s Year 1 Class

 General Class Information

 The children will also be listened to at least once every two weeks on a 1-1 basis with their teacher or teaching assistant.
-The class teacher or teaching assistant will change your child’s book on the day they are listened to read.
-We will not change a home reading book unless there is a comment in the reading record.
-If we do not have a comment or a book is not returned for two weeks Mrs Collins, our English curriculum leader, will contact you.
+The class teacher or teaching assistant will change your child’s book on a Friday.
+This is a book the children will have read 3 times in the week during the reading sessions.
+If a book is not returned for two weeks Mrs Stokes, our Reading curriculum leader, will contact you.

 One child per half term will be nominated for being the Reading Hero for their class based on their commitment to home reading.
 The child will be chosen based on the evidence seen in their reading record and in class.
 If your child is chosen to be the class Reading Hero they will be given a prize and a certificate and acknowledged in Friday’s good work celebration assembly.